 - The rabbits gut will slow down and eventually stop working completely.
 This is when they will get dehydrated and go into shock and it can happen very quickly.

-- Once your rabbit has been checked by your vet & they confirm no blockages are present, you can syringe feed your rabbit some food.
+- Once your rabbit has been checked by your vet & they confirm no blockages are present, you can start to syringe feed your rabbit some food.
 As well as the medication you are given, you can also syringe feed your rabbit some mashed up pellets & critical care.
 Feed them every 2 to 3 hours and through the night too, until they start to eat on their own again.

 GI Stasis tips